jlongster/sweet.js-tutorials/tutorials/2-recurse-and-classes.md

 Ideally our macro should expand to a single `var` statement like `var arr = expr, i = 0, x = arr[i++]` instead of multiple `var` statements.
 Our current macro won't work in `for` and `while` statements (`for(var [x, y] = arr; x<10; x++) {}`) because multiple statements are invalid there.
 Unfortunately, we would need to recursively invoke a macro in the `var` binding place but we can't do that as explained above.
 The macro would look like `var destruct_array arr i [ $pattern ... , END ]`, but you can't do that.

 Let's continue working on the destructuring macro and add support for nested destructuring.
 You should be able to do `var [x, [y, z]] = arr` but our macro doesn't handle that.
-Because we of recursive macros, it turns out to be really easy to add that.
+Because we have recursive macros, it turns out to be really easy to add that.
 All we need to do is relax the accepted token type in `destruct_array` to accept anything (`$var:id` was changed to `$first`) and switch the order of macros.

 <div class="macro-editor" id="var4">let var = macro {
   rule { [ $pattern ...] = $obj:expr } => {